pintostack/core/README.md

 at the prompt, save the pair into your conf folder: ```~/conf/id_rsa```

-Add the SSH keys to your Digital Ocean account with key name Vagrant.
+Ensure the SSH key name Vagrant do not exist in your Digital Ocean account.
 You can use [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets) for guidance.

 ### Step # 3 - Build and deploy PintoStack.